simenkid/mt7688-cross/README.md

 # mt7688-cross
-The tool to create an environment for cross-compiling node.js native modules/add-ons running on MT7688 mips platform.
+The tool to create an environment on a Host for cross-compiling node.js native modules/add-ons for MT7688 mips platform.
 Once the environment is created, just use `./npm_install.sh` to install the cross-compiled version of node modules, it's easy.

 ## 1. Information about the Host and Target